erogenousbeef-zz/BigReactors/Roadmap.md

 ### Interoperability
 - Add MFR compatibility for drinking BR fluids with a straw
+- Some way of extracting fuel from thaumcraft nodes?

 ### More stuff with liquids
 - Add nasty side effects for going near pools of yellorium